mechatroner/RBQL/README.md

 # RBQL (RainBow Query Language) Description

 RBQL is a technology which provides SQL-like language that supports _SELECT_ and _UPDATE_ queries with Python or JavaScript expressions.
+RBQL is distributed with CLI apps, text editor plugins, Python and JS libraries and can work in web browsers.

 [Official Site](https://rbql.org/)